mfwarren/gemparser/README.rst

 About
 ====

-gemparser is a library and command-line tool to parse ruby Gemfiles.
+gemparser is a library to parse ruby Gemfiles.
 It is useful for doing static analysis on Ruby based projects.

 documentation is coming soon...